LLPPR/VDJ_Skin_WebSimulator/README.md

 ---

 ## Disclaimer
 This project is not affiliated with, sponsored by, or endorsed by Virtual DJ.
-It is a contribution to the open source community, created by a creative professional and functional analyst to enhance the customization and usability of Virtual DJ skins.
+It is a contribution to the open source community, created by an old school graphic designer, new school functional analyst and lifelong DJ.
+This project aims to capture the ease of use of the old WYSIWYG web design software to motivatte more users to contribute to the customization and usability of Virtual DJ.

-For any questions or further assistance, please feel free to open an issue on the repository.

 ---